kean/Nuke/README.md

 // Avoid doing any duplicated work when loading or processing images. isDeduplicationEnabled = true

-// Rate limit the requests to prevent trashing of the subsytems. isRateLimiterEnabled = true
+// Rate limit the requests to prevent trashing of the subsystems. isRateLimiterEnabled = true

 // Progressive decoding is an opt-in feature because it is resource intensive.